VAX: Operating systems

-The native VAX operating system is Digital's VAX/VMS (renamed to OpenVMS in 1991 or early 1992 when it was ported to Alpha, modified to comply with POSIX standards, and branded as compliant with XPG4 by the X/Open consortium).
+The native VAX operating system is Digital's VAX/VMS (Virtual Memory System); it was renamed to OpenVMS in 1991 or early 1992 when it was ported to Alpha, modified to comply with POSIX standards, and branded as compliant with XPG4 by the X/Open consortium.
 The company wanted to avoid VAX having many incompatible operating systems like PDP-11; VAX and VMS were "engineered concurrently" to take maximum advantage of each other, as was the initial implementation of the VAXcluster facility.

 During the 1980s, a hypervisor for the VAX architecture named VMM (Virtual Machine Monitor), also known as the VAX Security Kernel, was developed at Digital with the aim of allowing multiple isolated instances of VMS and ULTRIX to be run on the same hardware.
 VMM was intended to achieve TCSEC A1 compliance.
 By the late 1980s, it was operational on VAX 8000 series hardware, but was abandoned before release to customers.

 Other VAX operating systems have included various releases of Berkeley Software Distribution (BSD) UNIX up to 4.3BSD, Ultrix-32, VAXELN, and Xinu.
 More recently, NetBSD and OpenBSD have supported various VAX models and some work has been done on porting Linux to the VAX architecture.
 OpenBSD discontinued support for the architecture in September 2016.